newrelic/newrelic-quickstarts/CONTRIBUTING.md

 ## Feature requests

-Feature requests should be submitted in the [Issue tracker](../../issues), with a description of the expected behavior & use case, where they’ll remain closed until sufficient interest, [e.g. :+1: reactions](https://help.github.com/articles/about-discussions-in-issues-and-pull-requests/), has been [shown by the community](../../issues?q=label%3A%22votes+needed%22+sort%3Areactions-%2B1-desc).
+Feature requests should be submitted in the [Issue tracker](../../issues), with a description of the expected behavior & use case, where they'll remain closed until sufficient interest, [e.g. :+1: reactions](https://help.github.com/articles/about-discussions-in-issues-and-pull-requests/), has been [shown by the community](../../issues?q=label%3A%22votes+needed%22+sort%3Areactions-%2B1-desc).
 Before submitting an Issue, please search for similar ones in the [closed issues](../../issues?q=is%3Aissue+is%3Aclosed+label%3Aenhancement).